nogibjj/NasdaqClosingCross/src/EDA_Notes.md

 ## Modeling Considerations

 -> Consider making one model per ticker.
-There are about 28 observations per ticker.
+There are about 28 thousand observations per ticker.

 -> Far_price has a very big outlier.
 Consider appropriate ways of handling outliers